kvasdopil/ui-gen/docs/MEMORY.md

   - This value is used as `touchableId` to identify arrows/links between screens
   - Each `aria-roledescription` value must be unique across the entire page
   - Elements without `aria-roledescription` are skipped when creating highlights and cannot be used for arrow creation
+- **Element Type Selection**:
+  - Touchables that navigate to a new screen should use `<a>` tags
+  - Touchables that initiate action on the same page should use `<button>` tags
+- **IDs for Repeating Elements**:
+  - When generating `aria-roledescription` values for touchables that are repeating elements (e.g., items in a list, table rows, calendar events), use generic, reusable IDs rather than specific ones
+  - ✅ Good: `aria-roledescription="calendar event link"` (for a repeating calendar event item)
+  - ❌ Bad: `aria-roledescription="meeting with sarah link"` (too specific for a repeating element)
+  - ✅ Good: `aria-roledescription="product card link"` (for a repeating product in a list)
+  - ❌ Bad: `aria-roledescription="blue t-shirt link"` (too specific for a repeating element)
+- **Making List Items Clickable**:
+  - Always try to make list items clickable if that makes sense from UI logic
+  - It's okay to only make one item in the list clickable as an example, unless different items go to different pages or variants of the same page (in which case, make all relevant items clickable)

 ## Known Issues & Workarounds